 Attendance Credit Loss Overview

-Attendance Credit Loss Setup Params
+Attendance Credit Loss Options

-Manual entry of credit loss by teachers
+Manual entry of Credit Loss by Teachers

 Allow Teachers to Post Credit Loss